Islandora-Labs/islandora_simple_map/README.md

 ## To do

 * Add support for non-Google maps.
-* Add support for using alternative (non-MODS) datastreams for cartographic data.
+* Add support for using non-MODS datastreams for cartographic data.
+* Add a Drupal permission to "View Islandora Simple Map maps".

 ## Development and feedback